Email Analytics: 3 Metrics That Move Revenue

 What shifting focus actually changes

-A 20–25% open rate is normal for ecommerce.
-The number means different things across segments.
-A 22% rate from 60-day buyers differs from 22% on a list you haven’t emailed in a year.
+A 20, 25% open rate is normal for ecommerce.
+But the number that actually predicts revenue is open-to-conversion rate.
+A 22% open rate from customers who bought in the last 60 days is healthier than 22% on a list you haven’t emailed in a year.

 Open-to-conversion rate = purchases ÷ unique opens, calculated per campaign type.